spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 ## Life Support

-- Controlled by Ops Union
+_Controlled by #OpsUnion_

 - Exits:
   - Hatch to Engineering
   - Cargo Tunnel (guarded)
   - Elevator (barricaded)
-- Notable NPCs: Technician

 This enormous space is filled with oversized machinery, all connected by pipes of various sizes.
 Some are painted and labeled, some have spinning fans, and others are clear and full of water, including the one that the Technician is swimming in.
 At various points in the room are computer terminals displaying monitoring displays that don’t mean much to an untrained observer.

-There are a handful of offices tucked into spare corners.
-These all look like auto mechanic shop offices, with half-height walls and wrap-around windows granting a clear view of the surrounding area.
-Each has been taken over as a relatively private sleeping area by exhausted Ops Union personnel, who are sleeping in office chairs or under desks.

 On one side of the room is a large hatch labeled “Engineering,” which is unguarded.
 In the middle of the inner wall are two further exits.
 The door to the elevator has been completely blocked by a stack of large cargo containers.
 Through the hatch to the Cargo Tunnel you can see a barricade constructed to stop anyone from coming down the Tunnel to Life Support, or past it to the Cargo Bay.

+### Offices

+There are a handful of offices tucked into spare corners.
+These all look like auto mechanic shop offices, with half-height walls and wrap-around windows granting a clear view of the surrounding area.
+Each has been taken over as a relatively private sleeping area by exhausted #OpsUnion personnel, who are sleeping in office chairs or under desks.

 ### The Technician